OSsari/CrisprBERT/README.md

 python crisprbert.py --evaluate True --file_path evaluate.csv --model_path ./model/model
 ```

-The model will run as long as the model paramters inputted are the same as those for the training command.
+The model will run as long as the model paramters inputted in the evaluate command are the same as those inputted for the training command.
+Model paramteres can be further customized by using the appropriate commands.

 For more information about the BERT layer parameters, please consult
 the [Transformers](https://huggingface.co/docs/transformers/model_doc/bert) library website.

+## Data Format:

+The format of the datafile must be the same as the Change_seq.csv file.
+In particular, three columns are necessary: (1) sequence, (2) Target sequence and (3) class.
+The sequence column is reserved for the sgRNAs, the Target sequence for the off-target sites, and the class for the binary classifications (1 for off-target, 0 otherwise).
+Note that no indel sequences are allowed.
+The NGG sequence must be present (hence 22 nucleotide sequences) and only the four nucleatide letters are recognized (A, C, G, T).

 ## Parameters: